 Elevated histamine levels with decreased DAO activity have been associated with various inflammatory diseases such as Crohn’s disease and ulcerative colitis.

 Histamine is a biogenic amine found in many foods in varying degrees.
-The level of histamine amines increases during fermentation and maturation of food.
-Foods such as sauerkraut, wine, aged cheese, smoked meats, processed meats, or in foods that have spoiled are high in histamine.
+The level of histamine amines increases during the fermentation and maturation of food.
+Foods such as sauerkraut, wine, aged cheese, smoked meats, processed meats, or foods that have spoiled are high in histamine.

 High histamine foods include:

 - Cheese such as gouda, camembert, swiss, parmesan and cheddar

 - Red wine and alcohol

 - Egg white